-The above example assumes a PCNet virtual network card; if you have configured the guest to use the Intel PRO/1000, replace "pcnet" with "e1000" in the above commands.
-Similarly, if you want to configure a different interface instance replace the /0/ with the appropriate index. pcnet and e1000 are counted separately in this respect, and counting starts at 0 for both types.
+The above example assumes a PCNet virtual network card; if you have configured the guest to use the Intel PRO/1000, replace "pcnet" with "e1000" in the above commands and use "virtio-net" if you configured the guest to use the Paravirtualized Network device.
+Similarly, if you want to configure a different interface instance replace the /0/ with the appropriate index. pcnet, e1000 and virtio-net are counted separately in this respect, and counting starts at 0 for these types.